[Clay bowls, hand shaped by Linus Ersson. Photo: Erik Sjödin]

 The soup was served in clay bowls produced by Linus Ersson especially for the Full Moon Gathering, using basic and rapid pottery techniques.
 Early pottery had rounded bottoms to avoid cracking while burning.
 As a nod to prehistoric time, before tables were invented, the bowls bottoms were kept rounded, making them challenging to rest on the table while eating.

-Heat-resistant pottery was discovered independently in Asia and Africa around fifteen and ten thousand years ago respectively.
+Heat-resistant pottery was discovered independently in Asia and Africa around twenty and ten thousand years ago respectively.
 It enabled humans to cook, store, and eat food in new ways and thus consume a more diverse and nutritious range of food, in particular plant based food.
 A development that contributed to a shift from nomadic hunting and gathering toward a more settled living with domestication of plants and farming.

 [Full Moon Gathering in Oslo November 2017.
 Photos: Erik Sjödin]

 Thanks to Flatbread Society and Marius Presterud for facilitating the Full Moon Gathering and baking flatbread, and to Sara Björke for helping out with the vegetables.